MohammedBm/webdevbootcamp/MoreExpress/readme.md

 * Show example of control flow in EJS template
 * Write if statements in an EJS File
 * Write loops in an EJS file
+*

+# Styles and Partials

+* Show hot properly include public assets
+* Properly configure our app to use EJS
+* Use partials to dry up our code

+# Post Requests

+* Write post routes, and test then with Postman
+* Use a form to send a post request
+* Use body parser to get form data